WildCodeSchool/java-tariff-manager/curriculum/blocks/10_Spring_Security/content.md

 2. Enable Roles for Users
 3. Build a Security Filter Chain to validate authentication and authorization
 4. Configure the `UserRepository`, the `UserService` and password handling

+For reference: all necessary steps are explained in the Spring Guides: https://spring.io/guides/gs/securing-web/

 #### User Handling (Sign-Up/Sign-In)